-Open “Window setting > Update and security > advanced options” and from there you can post automatic updates for at least 7 days to 60 days.
+Open “Window setting > Update and security > advanced options” and from there you can post automatic updates for 7 days.
 But remember after a week your device should be updated in order to pause automatic updates again.

-If you are connected to a WiFi network, there is an option in windows settings to set a WiFi connection as metered, afterward, Windows won’t use this connection to download updates.
+There is an option in windows settings to set your internet connection as metered, afterward, Windows require you to manually go to Settings > Windows Update to install updates.

 - Click on the Network Icon in the taskbar